 See the Appendix, and Kersten (1999) for an example from depth from shadows, and for the connection between the robustness principle and prior constraints.
-Here the primary variable is relative depth and the secondary variable light source direction.
+For depth from shadows, the primary variable is relative depth and the secondary variable light source direction.

-More on local shape representation
+More on shape representations

-■ Mechanisms relevant to human vision?
+Representations and mechanisms relevant to human vision?